ansible-collections/ibm_zos_core/README.md

 ## Description

-The **IBM z/OS core** collection is part of the **Red Hat® Ansible Certified Content for IBM Z** offering that brings Ansible automation to IBM Z. This collection brings forward the possibility to manage batch jobs, perform program authorizations, run operator operations, and execute both JES and MVS commands as well as execute shell, python, and REXX scripts.
-It supports data set creation, searching, copying, fetching, and encoding.
-It provides both archive and unarchive of data sets, performing backups and supports Jinja templating.
+The **IBM z/OS core** collection is part of the **Red Hat Ansible Certified Content for IBM Z** offering that brings Ansible automation to IBM Z. This collection enables the management of batch jobs, program authorization, operator actions, and the execution of JES and MVS commands, as well as shell, Python, and REXX scripts.
+It offers comprehensive data set operations such as creation, search, copy, fetch, encoding, archiving, unarchiving, and backup, and provides Jinja templating support.

-It can manage other z/OS core operations like initializing volumes, resizing aggregates; starting, modifying, stopping and canceling started tasks.
+It also supports other z/OS core operations, including volume initialization, aggregate resizing, and started task management operations such as start, modification, stop, and cancellation.

 <br/>System programmers can enable pipelines to setup, tear down and deploy applications while system administrators can automate time consuming repetitive tasks inevitably freeing up their time.
 New z/OS users can find comfort in Ansible's familiarity and expedite their proficiency in record time.